eNews

 NRF-SAEON hosted a Biomes Workshop from 13 to 15 September in the stunning surroundings of the Western Cape.
 This SACE*-accredited event brought together 20 dedicated educators from schools linked with SAEON’s Egagasini Node for an immersive, interdisciplinary experience.

 The workshop, held at the scenic Houw Hoek Hotel, kicked off with introductions and a broad overview of South Africa’s diverse biomes.
-Educators teaching a range of subjects ranging from Life Science and Geography to Maths, isiXhosa and History, explored the unique features of each biome through engaging discussions and photos.
+Educators teaching subjects ranging from Life Science and Geography to Maths, isiXhosa and History, explored the unique features of each biome through engaging discussions and photos.

 The group of 20 educators explored the Harold Porter National Botanical Gardens.